atinybeardedman/portfolio/content/projects/dark-avenue-photo/dark-avenue-photography.md

 ---

 ## Motivation
 A friend approached me about creating a simple website where he could feature his photography.
-He was most interested in creating a minimalist layout that focused on each photo individually.His second concern was about keeping costs down for the actual hosting of the site, while still being able to update it himself.
+He was most interested in creating a minimalist layout that focused on each photo individually.
+His second concern was about keeping costs down for the actual hosting of the site, while still being able to update it himself.
 I immediately thought of the JAMstack approach that would allow the best of both worlds: creating a static website that could be hosted for free, while also allowing easy content editing by using a CMS like Wordpress as a backend.

 ![Fig. 1 - Landing Page of Dark Avenue Photography](./screen-1.png)